Building a Robust Risk-Based Access Control System to Combat Ransomware's Capability to Encrypt: Experimentation

 \subsection{Results (Reflecting Observed Behavior)}

 \paragraph{Non-encryption corpus (system footprint and false positives)} We exercised a broad non-encryption set (\texttt{ls}, \texttt{grep}, \texttt{tar}, \texttt{rsync}, \texttt{gcc}, \texttt{python}, \texttt{fio}-ro) under the SELinux CIL module that exposes the booleans \verb|rule_block| and \verb|ml_block| and enforces path-scoped permissions (user/app/path).
 On our testbed, both detectors held \(\sim\)50\% RAM residency (31–35\,GiB) and frequently spiked CPU to 95–100\% on P-cores during bursty I/O. This footprint reflects the current research prototype implementation and is dominated by user-space collection and feature construction (stream parsing, call-graph construction, and graph metrics), rather than by SELinux enforcement (boolean-mediated allow/deny) or model inference itself.
 We therefore treat the reported CPU/RSS behavior as an upper bound for the present build, and in \S\ref{sec:results} we identify concrete reductions (adaptive sampling, batching, selective symbol filters, and C/C++ hot paths for graph features) required for broad enterprise deployment.
+We emphasize that these elevated CPU and memory metrics reflect the constraints of our current proof-of-concept, which relies on unoptimized user-space scripts and daemons for trace parsing, call-graph construction, and feature computation.
+Because the prototype processes \texttt{ftrace} streams in user space, it incurs massive context-switching and stream-parsing penalties.
+Implementing this architecture as a dedicated kernel module would bypass this expensive user-space overhead, drastically improving real-time performance and lowering the memory footprint.
 The model-based detector (Table~\ref{tab:sim-model-benign}) showed low benign risk scores with occasional p95 CPU spikes.
 The rule-based detector (full 36-feature rules) achieved lower latency with comparable CPU/RAM behavior (Table~\ref{tab:sim-rules-benign}).
-Across the non-encryption set, we observed a false positive rate (FPR) of \(\approx\)1–2\% for the model and \(\approx\)0.5–1.0\% for rules. \paragraph{Where do FPs come from (and why are they reasonable)?} Across the non–encryption set, the few false positives were concentrated in metadata–heavy benign workloads that transiently resemble fast scatter–encryptors: \emph{tar} (archiving many files), \emph{rsync} (rename/unlink and permission sync), and build/packaging steps (e.g., \emph{gcc} and \emph{python} venv creation).
+Across the non-encryption set, we observed a false positive rate (FPR) of \(\approx\)1–2\% for the model and \(\approx\)0.5–1.0\% for rules.
+These results explicitly demonstrate our system's resilience against 'trusted application' hijacking.
+Even if an attacker successfully compromises a whitelisted cryptographic tool like OpenSSL, they cannot use it for arbitrary ransomware evasion.
+As shown in Table VI and Table VII, the moment the compromised tool attempts to encrypt files outside of its strictly defined path scope (e.g., /srv/shared/**), or is invoked by an unauthorized user, SELinux overrides the application's 'trusted' status and enforces a block. \paragraph{Where do FPs come from (and why are they reasonable)} Across the non–encryption set, the few false positives were concentrated in metadata–heavy benign workloads that transiently resemble fast scatter–encryptors: \emph{tar} (archiving many files), \emph{rsync} (rename/unlink and permission sync), and build/packaging steps (e.g., \emph{gcc} and \emph{python} venv creation).
 These phases trigger short, high–rate bursts of VFS activity (elevated \texttt{locks\_remove\_posix()}, \texttt{fsnotify()}, and related ftrace counters), plus shallow fan–out in the execution graph, which the model/rules correctly treat as high–risk patterns in the absence of contextual whitelisting.
 This explains the observed FPR of $\approx$1–2\% (model) and $\approx$0.5–1.0\% (rules) and aligns with the early–block design goal.
 In practice, per–path and per–binary SELinux hooks (\S\ref{sec:prototype}) suppress these incidents for approved contexts (e.g., \texttt{openssl} under \verb|$HOME/**| for \texttt{user1}), while preserving strict blocking elsewhere.